 Repetition in the grid

-There is no rule that says that similar answers cannot appear in the same grid, and occasionally puzzles deliberately repeat a single word.
+There is no rule that says that similar answers cannot appear in the same grid, and occasionally puzzles deliberately repeat exactly the same word or phrase.
 This is done with intent, however, and in general setters should avoid including words that closely resemble each other (eg BOUGH and BOUGHT), particularly those which appear under the same headword in the dictionary (eg FAIR and FAIRNESS), or alternative spellings of the same word (eg PROA and PRAHU).
 Automated grid filling programs typically have the option to avoid answers which share a substring of a specified minimum length - if this were set to 4, then the answers PREVIOUS and REVISION would not be allowed to appear together.
 Personally, I feel that strings which appear either at the start of two answers or the end of two answers are far less desirable than, say, PREVIOUS and REVISION or POUND and ROUNDERS.

 Repetition in clues